tapis-project/documentation/source/technical/workflows/directives.rst

   * ``commit_destination`` - Overrides the destination ``image_tag`` on an *image_build* task.
 Dynamically tags the image with the short commit sha of the last commit(and push) that triggered the pipeline.
   * ``no_push`` (pending) - Overrides the image build destination.
 Creates a local file
   * ``dry_run`` - prevents the pipeline from running.
 Used to test whether the desired Pipeline is matched.
-  * ``nocache`` (unsupported) - prevents the image builder in a "image_build" task from caching the image layers.
+  * ``nocache`` (unsupported) - prevents the image builder in an "image_build" task from caching the image layers.
 This will result in longer build times for subsequent builds.